`

 Forgive and seek forgiveness

-Let’s increase our good deeds in these ten days and if we have any disputes with anyone let’s resolve it and ask for forgiveness and forgive everyone who wronged us.
+If we have any disputes with anyone, let’s resolve them.
+Ask for forgiveness, and forgive everyone who wronged us.

 Ask for forgiveness from those whom we did not wrong intentionally.